tomrijndorp/dotfiles/README.md

 Wunderlist
 Unreal Engine
 iTerm2
+Reaper
 Steam

 ## Current issues
 The stock Ubuntu bashrc contains quite a bit of logic and it's probably there for a reason.
 Might want to find a way to have that thing remain and have it call your entrypoint instead.

+## TODOs
+- Automatically set zsh as default shell: modify /etc/shells
+- Sublime snippets and configuration, packages, etc